 - conversion of a public limited company into an SE

 Register at the Netherlands Chamber of Commerce KVK

 Does the SE have its registered office in the Netherlands?
-Then registration in the Commercial Register is mandatory.
+Then registration in the Business Register is mandatory.
 The SE must comply with the set-up requirements and there must be agreement about the arrangements for the employees.